 Tim was 52 at the time of the screening and turned 53 just days after the surgery that saved his life.
 Tim recently had his five-year follow-up for cancer, and he remains cancer-free.
 Tim can’t help but give advice to those he loves.
 “UPMC Cole does these blood tests throughout the region — go and get it.
 It is inexpensive and it could save your life — it did mine.”

 COMPREHENSIVE BLOOD ANALYSIS SCREENINGS

 In cooperation with community-based organizations such as rotaries and libraries, UPMC Cole provides five comprehensive blood analysis (CBA) screenings annually in five rural communities: Galeton, Smethport, Port Alleghany, Shinglehouse, and Coudersport.
-In addition, UPMC Susquehanna Soldiers + Sailors offers a yearly Community Multidiagnostic Blood Analysis (CMBA), while UPMC Susquehanna offers monthly CBA screenings at seven different locations.
+In addition, UPMC Wellsboro offers a yearly Community Multidiagnostic Blood Analysis (CMBA), while UPMC in the Susquehanna region offers monthly CBA screenings at seven different locations.
 CBAs screen for many of the most common blood tests that detect a wide range of serious health issues, and are provided at a minimal cost.
 All participants and their primary care doctors are sent the results and then follow up with individuals whose screening results indicate abnormalities.